 The Battle of Lepanto is the mother lode of historical turning points.
 It broke the Ottoman Empire’s domination of the eastern Mediterranean and marked a turning of the tide in the long-simmering conflict between the European powers (particularly the Habsburgs) and the Ottomans.
 It gave European Christians the confidence that they could stand up to the feared Ottomans and actually come away with a major victory.

 Well, kind of.
 I mean, it did those things, more or less, but not suddenly and not even very apparently in the years immediately following the battle.
 Lepanto had far-reaching impacts, but most of them took a while to really shake out.
-And one of its most far-reaching impacts actually had less to do with the European-Ottoman conflict than with the way naval warfare would be conducted in the future.
+And one of its greatest impacts actually had less to do with the European-Ottoman conflict than with the way naval warfare would be conducted in the future.

 The one problem with the galleass was that because it was big and heavy, it depended on its sails much more than the galleys, which had sails but were still primarily rowed.
 In bad wind conditions it was possible that your fleet’s galleasses might not even get into the fight.
 John got around this problem by having his galleasses pulled to the front of his battle line and anchored there, with their broadside guns facing the Ottoman fleet.

 Unfortunately for the Holy League, the Christian right wing, commanded by Doria, didn’t get its galleasses into position.
 Doria was too busy being outmaneuvered by the commander of the Ottoman left wing, Uluç Ali, who feinted south to draw the Genoese admiral away from the rest of the Christian fleet before turning and coming straight at the Christian center.
 Meanwhile, the commander of the Ottoman right, Mehmed Siroco, managed to outflank the Christian left.
 So initially, things were not looking great from the Holy League’s perspective.